 The King-Devick Test from Remove From Play Testing wants to help Players, Coaches, and Parents recognize symptoms of a concussion with their rapid, easy-to-administer eye movement screening test.
 The King-Devick Test and Remove From Play Testing is an important and essential sideline tool for all Youth Athletes programs.
 According to Amaal Starling, M.D., Mayo Clinic neurologist, “Youth athletes are at a higher risk for concussion and have longer recovery time than adults.”

 The King-Devick method uses rapid number naming to identify head trauma.
 This result determines whether coaches should remove a young athlete from play.
 As a result, the King-Devick test can help prevent the serious effects of repetitive concussions caused by premature return to play after a head injury.
 Parents or coaches administer the test in minutes.
 It is an accurate and reliable method for identifying athletes with head trauma.
 Remove From Play Testing has particular relevance to contact and collision activities.
 This includes, but isn’t limited to: football, hockey, soccer, basketball, lacrosse, rugby, baseball, softball, and cheerleading.

 I feel very strongly that The King-Devick Test and Remove From Play Testing should be implemented in all Youth Athletic programs and I will be sending a request letter to the directors in charge of the programs my children participate in.
 If you are interested in learning how to inform the Athletic community in your area about this important safeguard then take a look at the Remove From Play Testing Team Mom Playbook.
-In the Playbook you’ll find information and resources, as well as a form letter, that can be presented to the decision-makers of your child’s
+In the Playbook, you’ll find information and resources.
+This includes a form letter to present to the decision-makers of Youth Athletic programs.

 For more information on The King-Devick Test and Remove From Play Testing you can connect with them here: